 Novice Benchmark Presentational Speaking or Signing I can present information on both very familiar and everyday topics using a variety of practiced or memorized words, phrases and simple sentences through spoken, written or signed language.
 This is my goal.
 I can do this with help.
 I can do this consistently.
 I have provided evidence to demonstrate this.
 How can I present information to narrate about my life, experiences and events?
 I can present personal information about my life and activities, using simple sentences most of the time.
-Examples I can I can identify whom I and people in other cultures consider to be part of the family, using a few simple details.
+Examples I can describe what I study.
+I can identify whom I and people in other cultures consider to be part of the family, using a few simple details.
 I can describe where I work and what I do.
 I can tell a peer or colleague what I did this weekend.
 I can give biographical information about others.
-I can give some simple reasons why I am late for an appointment. >>>>> How can I present information to give a preference or opinion?
+I can give some simple reasons why I am late for an appointment. ^ How can I present information to give a preference or opinion?
 I can express my preferences on familiar and everyday topics of interest, using simple sentences most of the time.
-Examples I can I can recommend places to experience a variety of art and music styles.
+Examples I can explain what kind of art I like.
+I can recommend places to experience a variety of art and music styles.
 I can tell about my favorite actor or author.
 I can tell about others' likes and dislikes.
 I can present a brief description of a website I find useful.
-I can give a few details about my favorite restaurant. ~ > >>> How can I present information to inform or describe?
+I can give a few details about my favorite restaurant. ^ How can I present information to inform or describe?
 I can present on familiar and everyday topics, using simple sentences most of the time.
-Examples I can I can identify some elements of a classroom, a school schedule or levels of schooling.
+Examples I can explain how to cook a dish.
+I can identify some elements of a classroom, a school schedule or levels of schooling.
 I can present information on something I learned about in a class or at work.
 I can describe a simple routine such as getting lunch in a cafeteria or restaurant.
 I can give simple directions to a nearby location.
-I can describe a simple process such as how to make something or the steps of a science experiment. \ >>>>
+I can describe a simple process such as how to make something or the steps of a science experiment. ^